TheThingsNetwork/docs/_content/refactor/node-red/_quick-start.md

 7. Click **Deploy**.

     The next time your device sends a message, a message will be send in response to toggle the LED.
-You can use the last **debug** node we added to verify the message we use as input for the **ttn send** node.
+You can use the last **debug** node we added to verify the message we use as input for the **ttn send** node is correct.

+👏 You now know how to receive events and messages in Node-RED as well as how to trigger actions on that, for example by sending a message in response.
+Now go build something awesome and share it on [labs](https://www.thethingsnetwork.org/labs/)!